-Are you looking for removals and storage in nearby Fleet street?
-PICK&MOVE Mobile storage is smart alternative to traditional self storage option in EC4, Fleet street and surrounding areas, saving you significant amount of money.
+Are you looking for removals and storage in nearby Fleet-street?
+PICK&MOVE Mobile storage is a smart alternative to traditional self storage option in EC4, Fleet-street and surrounding areas, saving you a significant amount of money.
 We provide a flexible handling solution as well as a safe and secure environment.
 Collection direct from your home or office.
 Storage rate from just £9.95 per week/

 How Do I Get Started?

 Every aspect of our process from getting a quote is simple you can use any of the methods listed below and get started today by calling 0800 781 9629 or

 Request A Quote Pre Move Survey Request a Call Back

 Fleet Street began as the road from the commercial City of London to the political hub at Westminster.
 The length of Fleet Street marks the expansion of the City in the 14th century.
 At the east end of the street is where the River Fleet flowed against the edieval walls of London; at the west end is the Temple Bar which marks the current city limits, extended to there in 1329.

 To the south lies an area of legal buildings known as he Temple, formerly the property of the Knights Templar, which at its core includes two of the four Inns of Court: the Inner Temple and the Middle Temple.
 There are many lawyers’ offices (especially arristers‘ chambers) in the vicinity.
 Nearby, on Strand, are the Royal Courts of Justice and the Old Bailey is also only a few minutes walk from Ludgate Circus.